cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - The educational program/game "Number Shark" (in version 1.2) was corrected and the online help was updated and enhanced.
-  For calculating an optimal solution a backtracking algorithm was added which amends the previous slow brute-force algorithm.

   Showing the optional solutions:
   - Until now optimal results could be shown in two ways: